VioletViolaVi/Milestone-Project-2/README.md

 <img src="wireframes/img/12.desktop.PNG" alt="Screenshot of how the game looks on a desktop once completed, with the user's time spent and a restart button.">

+# Wireframe and Final Game Differences

+For the final finished game product, an image of a group of cartoon zoo animals was added at the top of the game’s webpage.
+This was added because it was important to ensure that the user could quickly understand what the game was about and avoid confusion.

+The word “Timer” was changed to “Time” as it was more reflective on what was happening in the game.
+As the time shown was counting up in ascending order, using “Timer” became less accurate as it was not counting down a restricted length period.
+So “Time” was used to provide more accuracy.
+It was also better at displaying the time as a score that users got on completion of the game.

+The number of cards used for the game was reduced from 40 to 12.
+This was done to prevent losing the interest of the users.
+By having a lower number of cards used, the user would receive rapid entertainment when they were successful in finding all matches, which would happen quickly due to the fewer cards.
+This would help users become more excited, making them want to play again.

+The opening modal was changed to one button labeled “Start”.
+This was because it was simpler and easier to understand that tapping/clicking on this button would start the game.
+It was not necessary to make it into a sentence for the button.
+Users already know that they need to tap/click on the screen to interact with any software.

+The closing modal was also edited.
+The time was moved to be above the “Completed” sign so that the sign could be in clear centre view of the user.
+The restart button was also changed to a symbol.
+This was done so it would take up less space and be easily read by more users as its symbol is universally known to mean restart.

+The way the time was displayed was changed.
+The counter was made to count past 59 seconds without the use of a digital clock.
+This was done because the time shown after completing the game was also used to show the user’s score.
+Therefore, allowing the time to be displayed as a whole number past 59 was a better option.

 # Features
 ### Existing Features
 #### Modal